greyskies/CarFinderApp/PrivacyPolicy.md

 ### Conclusion

-Due to its disconnected design, the Car Finder app provides a high degree of user data privacy.
+Due to its disconnected design, the Car Finder app provides a high degree of user data privacy, even if the device is connected to the internet.
+This is simply because the app does not connect to any remote servers and stores all car and location data locally.